bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

   the wrong case is loud.
 Placing a character at a location the story never declared raises rather than storing it; a story that declares no map at all is simply not checked, because there the system genuinely does not know.
+- **Each write path is checked separately.** The check runs only when the caller passes the declared vocabulary to compare against, and that argument is optional so that a story with no map still works.
+A caller that omits it stores whatever it was given.
+So "a bad location raises" describes the write paths that pass the vocabulary, not the system as a whole — every path that can store a value needs it.
-- **Why this is not §1.3 inverted.** The distinguishing question is whether a plausible answer exists.
+- **Why this is not Section 1.3 inverted.** The distinguishing question is whether a plausible answer exists.
 An unimplemented Ink construct has an obvious safe reading — skip it — and skipping is visible in the prose.
 A mistyped location id has no safe reading: the store accepts any string, so every later symptom is an empty presence list or a